Shreyas200/FitBot/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This is the Fitness app which I have created using flutter it is not the finished version but it is partially complete.
+I created this app with the mind set that people can workout with proper diet plan and training shedule without the use of gym instructor and dietitian.

+For now this app has a Login page, Sign up page, workout page, profile(not completed) and the report page(not completed).